Mary likes to share her beauty and fashion finds for her body type.

 Like many women, I love shoes—and boots in particular.
 I'm always on the hunt for the perfect pair.
 What makes the quest challenging is that although I run a few times a week and try to build some muscle, my calves remain chicken-leg scrawny.
 Their circumference at the widest point is a bit shy of 12 inches.
-Most knee-high boots, by contrast, are sized at 14+ inches around.
+Most knee-high boots, by contrast, are sized at 14 or more inches around.
 So they flop around on me in a way that's appropriate for, say, a fun pair of wellies, but not for styles meant to be snug.

-Stretchy leather/faux leather, suede, and fabric boots generally have a smaller circumference, relying on their give to accommodate a range of sizes, which is helpful for legs on both ends of the spectrum.
-I've owned four pair of stretch boots and found them cute, comfy, and versatile.
+Stretchy leather or faux leather, suede, and fabric boots generally have a smaller circumference.
+They rely on their give to accommodate a range of sizes, which is helpful for legs on both ends of the spectrum.
+I've owned four pairs of stretch boots and found them cute, comfy, and versatile.

 The Pliner Nellie

 Solemani is one of only two brands I know of that have produced a specifically labeled "slim calf collection" of boots, aside from custom bootmakers.
 May they inspire others to do the same!
-Last year's Gabi riding style (pictured at the top of this page) was a winner for me in terms of calf circumference.
+Their Gabi riding style (pictured above) was a winner for me in terms of calf circumference.
 And now there's the Gabi 2!

 While not specifically "slim calf," Aquatalia boots tend to run quite narrow, and every year this brand offers a few styles with a small base circumference and some stretch to accommodate average-sized legs as well.

-I loved the Chanel-like quilting on this pretty boot -- and of course its slimness.
-A very elegant choice, and weatherproof, too -- perfect for our nasty Chicago winters.
+I loved the Chanel-like quilting on the Oralie Equestrian Boot pretty boot—and of course its slimness.
+A very elegant choice, and weatherproof, too.
+It's perfect for wintertime.

-Tighten to your heart's content with these styles.
-The extra minute it takes to tie them up is worth it for a custom fit.
-If you pick a style like the Fryes (shown below) that also features a narrow calf circumference, you shouldn't even have to tighten all that much.
-Lacing can only go so far if the circumference is large, so if your gams are quite thin, avoid styles over 15 around or you might get some gapping.
+Tighten to your heart's content with lace-up styles.
+The extra minute it takes to tie them up is worth it for a custom fit, although some of them have zippers on the inside for a speedy custom fit.
+Make sure to check that the lace-up boot also features a narrow calf circumference, and you shouldn't even have to tighten them all that much.
+Lacing can only go so far if the circumference is large, so if your gams are quite thin, avoid styles over 15 inches around, or you might get some gapping.

 Like lace-ups, these are adjustable for a custom fit.
 The buckles also add a bit of edge that can be very appealing.
 Some of these also have quite narrow calf circumferences to begin with.